revgizmo/engager/scripts/real_world_testing/quick_start_guide.md

 ### Getting Help

-- Check the package documentation: `?zoomstudentengagement`
+- Check the package documentation: `?engager`
 - Review the workflow comments for detailed explanations
 - Check the console output for progress and error messages